SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 The implementation of a macro
-uses the [SwiftSyntax][] module to interact with Swift code in a structured way, using an abstract syntax trees (AST).
+uses the [SwiftSyntax][] module to interact with Swift code in a structured way, using an AST.
 If you created a new macro package with Swift Package Manager, the generated `Package.swift` file automatically includes a dependency on SwiftSyntax.